Fos7erX/nodejs-payment-service/README.md

 ## Test bullmq worker for batch payments

-You should enter the command below to follow the batch process for the endpoiint "v1/payments/batch".
+You should enter the command below to follow the batch process for the endpoint "v1/payments/batch".
 There's an example body on file "src/batch-payment-example.json":